 Whether you’re new to therapy or simply looking for a convenient option to talk, Talkspace might be the answer.

 Roni and Oren Frank, wife, and husband, started Talkspace in 2012 in Manhattan.
 They were inspired to create a new program to make therapeutic help available to everyone and anyone.

 Their initiative began by providing group therapy services with licensed therapists.

 They eventually introduced a free message option with audio recording and the possibility of scheduling live video meetings.

 Because Talkspace was one of the first online therapy providers with a mobile app and messaging, they became popular for adolescents aged 13-19 with their Talkspace for Teens program.

-In 2018 they added individual and partners’ therapy to their therapy program Talkspace for Teens, as well as counseling for psychiatrists about medications.
+In 2018 they added individual and couples therapy to their therapy program Talkspace for Teens, as well as counseling for psychiatrists about medications.

-- Hundreds of negative reviews on Reddit, Trustpilot, and BBB
+On the negative side, Talkspace has hundreds of negative reviews on Reddit, Trustpilot, and the Better Business Bureau:

 How does Talkspace work?